ServeMeLlib/dev/README.md

  Notice the '!' prefix

-----Please note that the default is `equalto` when ever nothing is specified
+----Please note that the default is `regex` when ever nothing is specified

 ----
 This is how a sample server.csv looks like https://github.com/ServeMeLlib/dev/blob/master/server.csv